Bipolar transistors

 Figure 15.
 Example use case for a protection switch using N-channel MOSFETs

-6.4.
-Load switch and ideal diode (NMOS)
+6.5.
+Isolation switch and ideal diode (NMOS)

 6.5.
 Reverse polarity protection

-When this occurs, a large current flows through the Electrostatic Discharge (ESD) diode of microcontrollers, DC/DC converters or other integrated circuits and cause severe damage to battery-connected subsystems.
+When this occurs, a large current flows through the Electrostatic Discharge (ESD) diode of microcontrollers, DC/DC converters or other integrated circuits and cause severe damage to the subsystems.
 A reverse-connected battery can also damage polarised components such as electrolytic capacitors.

 The simplest and most inexpensive solution is to use a diode.
 Schottky diodes can accommodate more power due to their lower forward voltage drop.
 Other discrete solutions can be realized using a P-channel MOSFET in the supply path or an N-channel MOSFET in the ground return path.
 However, these solutions do not block reverse current due to large holdup capacitors.
 To counter this issue, dedicated controllers can be used to drive the N-channel MOSFET in the supply path by sensing and preventing reverse current flow.